ssghait007/blog/content/blog/gcp-suspend-resume-vm.md

 ---
 title: Schedule Google Compute Engine Instances to Save Big Money.
-description: This post describes how to manage scheduling of compute engine vm state.
+description: Maximize cost savings on your Google Compute Engine Instances with this guide on scheduling your VMs.
+Discover how to manage your virtual machine state, utilize the pay-as-you-go model, and implement a solution using cloud scheduler and cloud functions.
 category: Cloud
 published: true
 createdAt: 2021-10-04T07:00:13.392Z